 - If the test failed, Sent Items Update may still be able to update sent items if the correct Autodiscover URL is specified manually.

 If the Signature Manager Exchange Edition still fails to update the sent items then it may be the case that Autodiscover has not been configured successfully in the environment or is broken.

 To test this further, enter the Exchange URL into a web browser and try to authenticate using the ExclaimerSIUS account.

-This error occurs because of the Sent Items Update permissions.
+This error occurs due to Sent Items Update permissions.

 In some cases, the Sent Item configuration wizard is not able to set the required permissions on the Sent Items Update user account.

 Ensure that the Signature Manager Exchange Edition is installed on a Hub Transport server that meets the system requirements.
-Although the Signature Manager Exchange Edition will install with Microsoft .NET Framework 2.0; but, to make use of the Sent Items Update you will need to install the Microsoft .NET Framework 3.5 also.
+Although the Signature Manager Exchange Edition will install with Microsoft .NET Framework 2.0; but to make use of the Sent Items Update, you will also need to install Microsoft.NET Framework 3.5.

-This error occurs because of incorrect service credentials.
+This error occurs due to incorrect service credentials.

-Ensure that the Exclaimer Sent Items Update Service has been configured to log on with the credentials of the service account that were specified during the configuration wizard, and that the Local System account is not being used.
+Ensure that the Exclaimer Sent Items Update Service has been configured to log in with the credentials of the service account that were specified during the configuration wizard and that the Local System account is not being used.